-Youth participating in an open recreation program, such as the Youth Centers, means they are allowed to enter and depart the facility without a parent/designated representative.
-Youth will swipe their key fob or enter their PIN and sign in before they may participate in the CYS program.
+Middle School/Teens (MST) youth participate in an open recreation program, which means they are allowed to enter and depart the facility without a parent/designated representative.

+MSTs will swipe their key fob or enter their PIN and sign in before they may participate in the CYS Services program.